simao-ferreira/dotfiles/i3/README.md

 By adding `~/.config/rofi/config.` you can specify the look and feel of rofi window.

 For a text editor with window, install gedit.
+The spellcheck is not working.
+Something about the languages installed.

 Install chromium, neofetch and gotop.